Osteoarthritis – Obesity?

 Could obesity be playing a role?

 Dr Linda Swan Medibank Chief Medical Officer said:

-“It’s concerning to see that the incidence of osteoarthritis is continuing to climb year-on-year.
-Almost one in ten Aussies now live with the condition.
-We know osteoarthritis can be exacerbated by being overweight or obese, so it’s essential that we continue to encourage healthy eating habits and regular exercise.
-These can help both prevent and improve osteoarthritis symptoms.
-While generally any type of activity is good, people’s health risks can vary.
-Consulting your GP about the type of exercise that’s right for you is always a wise step.”
+“It’s concerning that the incidence of osteoarthritis is continuing to climb year-on-year.
+We know osteoarthritis can be exacerbated by being overweight.
+It’s essential that we encourage healthy eating habits and regular exercise to prevent and improve osteoarthritis symptoms.

-- Keep moving safely: Exercise is vital in both the prevention and management of osteoarthritis.
-It helps strengthen muscles and joints.
-Exercise sensibly as overdoing it can cause injury and put strain on joints.
-If you’re in pain, speak to a physiotherapist about tailoring the right exercise program for your needs.
+- Exercise is vital in both the prevention and management of osteoarthritis.
+Exercise helps strengthen muscles and joints.
+Try to pace yourself with new exercise.
+Avoid overdoing.
+If you’re in pain, speak to a physiotherapist.
+Exercises can be modified to suit you as an individual.

-- If you’re feeling joint or muscle pain, speak to your GP, Physio or Podiatrist immediately.
+- If you’re feeling joint or muscle pain, speak to your Physio immediately.

 Why put up with pain when we can help?

 Call Helen Potter at In Touch Physiotherapy 08 9381 6166

 Email Helen Potter at In Touch Physiotherapy firstname.lastname@example.org